 With the other caps squared away, I focused on the missing pads under C13.
 This is a larger 100uf capacitor, but luckily, I had a replacement tantalum.
 The existing pad and traces had been wiped out.
 However, they ran to nearby vias.
 Given the small distance, and since the missing traces ran under the capacitor, I cut thin strips of copper tape and affixed them between the vias and the pad locations.
 After checking continuity on both sides of the board, I solder the cap onto the copper tape.
 It was helpful that the tape had adhesive on the back, keeping it from sliding around while I soldered the cap.
 It was tricky, but I was pleased with the result.
 I then added copious amounts of solder mask on top of the exposed portions of the copper tape to keep it from shorting and providing another means of affixing the tape and the attached capacitor to the board.

 I then opened the power supply.
 Though many capacitors are inside, they all looked good to me.
-The inside of the PSU was surprisingly clean, making me wonder how long this computer had been used.
+Unlike another TDK PSU I’ve used with an LC II, this one had all Nichicon capacitors.
+The other TDK used a mixture of Nichicon and Elan branded capacitors, and all the Elan caps had leaked badly.
+But this PSU was surprisingly clean, making me wonder how long this computer had been used.

 I also cleaned and lubricated the floppy drive.
 It was pretty dirty, but after spraying generous amounts of isopropanol alcohol and then reapplying grease to the moving parts, the eject mechanism operated smoothly.
 I opened the auto-eject gearbox, and I was surprised to find the one disastrous gear was still intact, and after poking at it, it didn’t fall apart.
 I decided to leave it in place, though it could stop working at any moment.